Sunje/Udacity_SDCND_t2/CarND-MPC-Project/README.md

   1. If `N` is greater than 10 with `dt` fixed, it will unnecessarily predict the future too much.
 This affects the provision of proper control at the current step.
   2. If `dt` is smaller than 0.1 with `N` fixed, the vehicle is controlled too frequently, causing the steering angle to oscillate.

 #### Polynomial fitting and MPC preprocessing
 * The polynomial fitting and data preprocessing procedure are described in lines 115 to 128 of the [main.cpp][main.cpp].
+First, we need to transform the waypoints into the vehicle's coordinate system.
+The mathematical background can be found in [here](https://en.wikipedia.org/wiki/Transformation_matrix).
+![alt text][image2]
+* After the transformation, we find 3rd order polynomial function through the polynomial fitting.
+As a result, we get coefficients of the 3rd order polynomial function.
+* Since we have already transformed the points to perform tasks in the vehicle's coordinate system, the initial states (`x`,`y`,`psi`) of the vehicle are set to zero.
+That makes `cte` and `epsi` calculations simple as the states are all zero.
+The code is described in lines 130 to 134 of the [main.cpp][main.cpp].

 #### Model predictive control with latency
 * Handling latency is described in lines 136 to 147 of the [main.cpp][main.cpp].
+The predicted latency is set to 0.1 second (line 79 in [main.cpp][main.cpp]).
+That is, it is assumed that a delay of about 0.1 seconds occurs in the control input to the vehicle.
+Therefore, by solving MPC for the state after 0.1 seconds, and we take the delay into consideration.
+The states after 0.1 seconds are calculated in lines 136 to 143 of the [main.cpp][main.cpp].
+* Then, we solve MPC and finally get the optimal control inputs (lines 155 to 156 in [main.cpp][main.cpp]).

+Simulation
+---